bring-shrubbery/blog.antoni.ai/posts/describing-url-routes-in-frontend-apps.md

+---
-# Describing URL Routes in Frontend Apps
+title:  Describing URL Routes in Frontend Apps
+publish_date: 2023-06-25
+---

 > This guide describes a better way to handle URL routes in frontend
 > applications.
 It suggests using a JavaScript/TypeScript definition to describe